17 Bottle Jacks Made in USA (Automotive and Industrial)

 5. Turn the release valve counterclockwise and manually push down the ram of the bottle jack to lower it ultimately.

 The air should be purged from the hydraulic system, and the bottle jack should now operate as expected.
+If the condition persists, repeat the above five easy steps until the air is purged from the system.

+It is also advisable to check and maintain the hydraulic oil in your bottle jack, especially if it has not been used.
 Apply these three simple steps to check the oil level of your bottle jack.

 1. Make sure the bottle jack ram is fully lowered.